wesleyktatum/Nanowire_Measurements/README.md

 ### Software Dependencies
 python version 3

-python packages: opencv, scikit-image, tkinter, photutils, astropy
+python packages: astropy, opencv, photutils, scikit-image, tkinter

 Mac OS X and Windows are both able to download python without any dependencies.
-Tkinter package comes with the python but for opencv, scikit-image, photutils and astropy performing pip install in command line is needed.
+Tkinter package comes with python, but for opencv, scikit-image, photutils and astropy performing pip install in command line is needed.

+Note: To run the software in version lower than python 3, please change "import tkinter" in .py files to "import Tkinter".

 ### Folders
 - NaRWHAL